Sienna Miller: 2009–2011: Screen hiatus

 Miller was cast as The Baroness in the live-action film adaptation of the G.I.
 Joe franchise G.I.
 Joe: The Rise of Cobra (2009), her first—and to date, only—mainstream Hollywood blockbuster.
 She auditioned because it did not involve "having a breakdown or [being] addicted to heroin or dying at the end, something that was just maybe really great fun and that people went to see and actually just had a great time seeing."
 She sprained her wrist after slipping on a rubber bullet while filming a fight scene with Rachel Nichols.
 G.I.
 Joe was not well received by most critics, but made $302.5 million worldwide.

-She appeared on the British motorsport show Top Gear in 2009 on the segment "star in a reasonably priced car" and set a lap time of 1:49.8, having passed her driving test only five days before.

 The Irish Independent observed that Miller's professional trajectory had reached "its lowest ebb" with G.I.
 Joe, an experience that "convinced her she had well and truly lost her way"; in an interview with UK's Esquire magazine, she said that roles dried up because "people don't want to see films with people they don't approve of in them".

 She opted to take a hiatus from films for the next two years and work in theater instead.
 She later said, "I was sick of myself, to be honest, or sick of that perception of me.
-It all felt so fucking dirt".
+It all felt so fucking dirty".

 In 2009, Miller played the title role in Patrick Marber's After Miss Julie on Broadway.
 She told The New York Times: "This is what I have always wanted, to be on Broadway.
 I'm living my dream, and that's all you can ask for.
 At a certain point, you have to ignore all the rest".
 On her performance, The Guardian stated: "Miller masters it intermittently—an accomplishment, however incomplete."
 She starred as a former starlet caught up in a love-triangle in Trevor Nunn's 2011 production of Flare Path at London's Theatre Royal Haymarket.